 Lurë-Dejës Mt.
 National Park

 Lurë-Dejës Mt.
 National Park is one of the most beautiful and wild national parks in northeastern Albania, which protects an area of 202.42 km2.
-The altitude varies from 1,300—2,300 a.s.m.l.
+The altitude varies from 1,300—2,300 a.m.s.l.
 The most common native tree species to Lurë are European beech, Silver fir, Black pine, Red pine and Macedonian/Balkan pine.
 Especially protected is the Macedonian/Balkan pine, which is threatened with extinction and is only common in the west of the Balkan Peninsula.

 Unfortunately, it suffered massive deforestation due to illegal logging and a series of forest fires which decimated its forests.
 These actions left up to 500ha completely deforested; most of this damage is in the highest protected areas of the national park, around the Lurë lakes.
 It is estimated that reforestation of the damaged areas would require planting around 1 200 000 trees.